 If you have a JSON compilation database file1, you can use it to retrieve preprocessing macros such as -D and -I for each file in the database, via option -json-compilation-database <path>, where <path> is the path to the JSON file or to a directory containing a file named compile_commands.json.
 With this option set, Frama-C will parse the compilation database and include associated preprocessing flags, as if they had been manually added via -cpp-extra-args-per-file.
-Note: if both -cpp-extra-args-per-file and the JSON compilation database specify options for a given file, the former are used and the latter are ignored.
+Note: if both -cpp-extra-args-per-file and the JSON http://clang.llvm.org/docs/JSONCompilationDatabase.html compilation database specify options for a given file, the former are used and the latter are ignored.
+Also note that the use of the database simply adds flags for the files specified on the command-line, but these files must still be specified by the user.